 The National Skill Development Corporation India (NSDC) is a one of its kind, Public Private Partnership in India.
 It aims to promote skill development by catalysing creation of large, quality, for-profit vocational institutions.
 It provides funding to build scalable, for-profit vocational training initiatives.
 Its mandate is also to enable support systems such as quality assurance, information systems and train the trainer academies either directly or through partnerships.

-The NSDC was set up as part of a national skill development mission to fulfil the growing need in India for skilled manpower across sectors and narrow the existing gap between the demand and supply of skills.
+NSDC was set up as part of a National Skill Development Mission to fulfil the growing need in India for skilled manpower across sectors and narrow the existing gap between the demand and supply of skills.

 For more information, please visit www.nsdcindia.org

-The Ministry of Skill Development and Entrepreneurship is a Ministry of Government of India set up on 9 November 2014 to coordinate all skill development efforts across the country.
-Industrial Training Institute and Apprenticeship and other skill development responsibilities were transferred from the Ministry of Labour and Employment to this newly made Ministry on 16 April 2015.
+The Ministry of Skill Development and Entrepreneurship (MSDE), Govt. of India was set up on 9 November 2014 to coordinate all skill development efforts across the country.
+Industrial Training Institute and Apprenticeship and other skill development responsibilities were transferred from the Ministry of Labour and Employment to this newly established Ministry on 16 April 2015.
 It aims to remove disconnect between demand and supply of skilled manpower, to build the new skills and innovative thinking not only for existing jobs but also jobs that are to be created.